WHEN: POSTPONED until Monday, February 19, 2024 at 4PM ET WHERE: Televised on FOX live from the Daytona International Speedway

 More about the Daytona 500 around the Web:

-Elsewhere on the Web, find out more about the Daytona 500 with background facts & information on the cars and top drivers including picture galleries, video clips of memorable moments, and a bit
+Around the web, find out more about the Daytona 500 with background facts & information on the cars and top drivers including picture galleries, video clips of memorable moments, and a bit

-of history and trivia behind the "Super Bowl of NASCAR"
+of history and trivia behind NASCAR's "Great American Race".

-Daytona Int'l Speedway- The official site with all the latest action, driver profiles, photo gallery, trivia, stats, schedule, track map, online shop and ticket information, plus info on the area and a complete schedule of all the Daytona races..
+Daytona 500 2024- The official site with all the latest action, driver profiles, photo gallery, trivia, stats, schedule, track map, online shop and ticket purchase, plus info on the area and a complete schedule of all the Daytona races..

 on FOX - The official TV channel of the Daytona 500 with the complete schedule, picture galleries, feature stories and more as race day draws near ...